Finding the Best Employer of Record: 12 Essential Questions

 If the country has a time tracking obligation, who does it fall on?

-Will they provide non-statutory benefits locally, and if so - who will administer them?
+Will they provide non-statutory benefits locally, and who will administer them if so?

 All EU nationals can ask to review how their data is used, so there needs to be a privacy statement and procedure for handling data requests under GDPR.
 How would your potential Employer of Record handle this?